-The Humanity of Women: a Godly Design: I try and remember, sometimes I try and remember what I was like even two years ago.
+The Humanity of Women: a Godly Design: I try and remember, what I was like even three years ago.
 When I was a Believer, a believer in my good deeds and my effective means of being… better.
 Who I was has changed most drastically.
 I recall, at my worst, people chimed my praises.

 And I would hide in my closet and cut loose, begging Him to make me different.
 My wails so loud, my heart so consumed with my wretchedness, I couldn’t hear His gentle voice whispering, “I did sweet girl, I already made you different, I left it all on the cross.